janchj/slspress-examples/calling-other-lambdas/README.md

 ## Installation

-1. Install the project dependencies. `npm install`
+1. Install the project dependencies. `npm install` or `yarn install`.
 2. Deploy the code using serverless CLI. `sls deploy`

+## Uninstall

+To remove almost all the components deployed on AWS (excluding persistent storage), use the following command:

+`sls remove`

 ## Additional Information